 In the case of an Incentive Stock Option, (i) granted to an employee who, at the time of grant of such option, owns stock representing more than 10% of the voting power of all classes of stock of the Company or any Parent or Subsidiary, the exercise price shall be no less than 110% of the Fair Market Value per Share on the date of grant; (ii) granted to any other employee, the per share exercise price shall be no less than 100% of the Fair Market Value per Share on the date of grant.
-In the case of a Non-statutory Stock Option; (i) granted to a Service Provider who, at the time of grant of such option, owns stock representing more than 10% of the voting power of all classes of stock of the Company or any Parent or Subsidiary, the exercise price shall be no less than 110% of the Fair Market Value per Share on the date of grant; (ii) granted to any other service provider, the per share exercise price shall be no less than 100% of the Fair Market Value per Share on the date of grant.
+In the case of a Non-statutory Stock Option; (i) granted to a Service Provider who, at the time of grant of such option, owns stock representing more than 10% of the Voting power of all classes of stock of the Company or any Parent or Subsidiary, the exercise price shall be no less than 100% of the Fair Market Value per Share on the date of grant; (ii) granted to a Service Provider who, at the time of grant of such option, owns stock representing more than 10% of the Voting power of all classes of stock of the Company or any Parent or Subsidiary, the exercise price shall be no less than 110% of the Fair Market Value per Share on the date of grant; (ii) granted to any other service provider, the per share exercise price shall be no less than 100% of the Fair Market Value per Share on the date of grant.
 Notwithstanding the foregoing, options may be granted with a per share exercise price other than as required above pursuant to a merger or other corporate transaction.